 USDA research service microbiologist Fred Breidt says -

 Where would you start if you are interested in fermenting vegetables?
-Let me suggest you start with the methods, so you can understand how the process works.
-We have many articles on Cooking God’s Way that cover fermenting along with links to other websites expounding on the operation.
-If you are local you can even sign up for one of our classes and join the ranks of the many hundreds that have learned how to ferment the easy-way.
-If you are not local or want to learn at your own pace we offer a total lacto-fermenting kit to get you started.
+Let me suggest you start reading “the methods“, so you can understand how the process works.
+We have many articles on Cooking God’s Way that cover lacto-fermenting along with the needed hardware to lacto-ferment.
+We have developed The Original Veggie Fermenter to make it so easy to make fermented foods.
+You don’t even have to be local to take one of our classes, we have created videos that take you through it all.
+Joining the ranks of the thousands that have learned how to ferment the easy-way.

 Whichever method you choose is up to you.
 But do take the time to read about how easy fermenting your own food can be to help improve your health and if you have a question or comment leave it below or write us.